 2015 marked the 800th anniversary of the signing of Magna Carta, a document from which the concept of the rule of law is, in part, thought to originate.
 King John sealed the document in a meadow called Runnymede by the Thames River, about 30 km west of central London.
 In 2016, we founded the Runnymede Society as a national student membership organization dedicated to exploring the ideas and ideals of the rule of law, constitutionalism, and classical liberalism.

 Through on-campus debates and discussion, we ensure that free speech and intellectual diversity remain an active part of Canadian law school life.
-We provide outstanding support and opportunities for intellectual enrichment, networking, and professional development, including by providing members opportunities to meet professors, practitioners, and judges supportive of our mission.
+We provide outstanding support and opportunities for intellectual enrichment, networking, and professional development, including by providing members opportunities to meet and enrich their legal knowledge with professors, practitioners, and judges.